lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-07-Memories_first_exposure.md

 the data processing needs of others.
 Something tells me they never got a single client.

-Academics are often urged to learn about the real world of industrial computing, but something tells me that the four summers I spent don't count.
+Academics are often urged to learn about the real world of industrial computing, but probably the four summers I spent don't count.
 Yet I learned a lot.
 And I earned about $2.50 per hour.